ietf-wg-aipref/wg-materials/ietf123/minutes.md

 Definition of a default preference if you cannot get one.

-PRecision in between time of acquisition of the AI Preferences and the use of the AI PReferences
+Precision in between time of acquisition of the AI Preferences and the use of the AI Preferences

-### open Issues
+### Open Issues

 Normalizing the different to attach Preferences Especially for Robots TXT syntax